ansys/scade-guitools/doc/source/contributing.rst

 page to submit questions, report bugs, and request new features.
 When possible, use these templates:

-* Bug, problem, error: For filing a bug report
+* Bug, problem, error: to file a bug report
-* Documentation error: For requesting modifications to the documentation
+* Documentation error: to request modifications to the documentation
-* Adding an example: For proposing a new example
+* Adding an example: to propose a new example
-* New feature: For requesting enhancements to the code
+* New feature: to request enhancements to the code

-If your issue does not fit into one of these template categories, click the link for opening a blank issue.
+If your issue does not fit into one of these template categories, click the link to open a blank issue.

 To reach the project support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.